nickyiliwang0000/h/applied-javascript/js-superpowers-spread-rest-and-destructuring.md

 console.log(max); // NaN
 ```

-You can't! `Math.max` is a method which accepts a comma separated list of values, then returns the highest one.
+You can't! `Math.max` is a method that accepts a comma separated list of values, then returns the highest one.
 It doesn't know what to do when we pass it an array.

 We could solve this by manually getting data out of our array: